 Chris provides patent drafting, filing, international prosecution and strategic IP portfolio advice.
 He has experience in oppositions and appeals before the EPO.

-Chris works with inventions from a broad range of chemical technologies including organic chemistry, polymers, pharmaceuticals, drug delivery formulations, diagnostic assays, solar cells and renewable energy.
+Chris works with inventions from a broad range of chemical technologies including organic chemistry, pharmaceuticals, drug delivery formulations, diagnostic assays, medical devices, solar cells and renewable energy.

 Qualifications and Memberships

 - UK Chartered Patent Attorney, 2004